AtomsBase integration

 using AtomsIO

-system = load_system("Si.extxyz")
+system = load_system("Si.extxyz");

-model = model_DFT(system; functionals=LDA(), temperature=1e-3)
+model = model_DFT(system; pseudopotentials, functionals=LDA(), temperature=1e-3)

 basis = PlaneWaveBasis(model; Ecut=15, kgrid=[4, 4, 4])